A Novel Single-Layer Quantum Neural Network for Approximate SRBB-Based Unitary Synthesis

 \item[D1)]for $j=d^2-1$ and $d$ is odd,

 \item[D2]for $j=d^2-1$ and $d$ is even,

 \item[E)]for $j=d^2$, $B_{j,E}^{(d)}=\mathbb{I}_d$. \end{description} In Section~\ref{sec:2qubits}, an example of this construction is shown for $d=3$ and $d=4$.
-Furthermore, our Python implementation\footnote{A complete Python library both for algebra construction and for SRBB-based gate synthesis will be made available shortly.} is enriched with useful functions to check the mathematical properties that ensure a correct recursive construction: \begin{enumerate} \item[a)]$d^2$ is the basis cardinality, where $d=2^n$ is the matrix order and $n$ is the number of qubits; \item[b)]for $1\leqslant j\leqslant d^2-1$, $\operatorname{tr}[B_j^{(d)}]=\left\{ \right.$; \item[c)]$\left[B_j^{(d)}\right]^2=\mathbb{I}_d$; \item[d)]$\{B_j^{(d)}:\,1\leqslant j\leqslant d^2-1\}$ forms a basis for $su(d)$ when $d$ is even; \item[e)]$\{B_j^{(d)}:\,j=m^2-1,\,2\leqslant m\leqslant d\}\cup\{B_{d^2}^{(d)}\}$ is the set of diagonal basis elements; \item[f)]$B_{d^2}^{(d)}=\mathbb{I}_d$. \end{enumerate} The SRBB elements are the building blocks of a scalable approximate unitary synthesis algorithm in which their ordering, arising from their algebraic properties, and their grouping play a fundamental role.
-In~\cite{sarkar2024quantum}, an ordering able to reduce the number of CNOTs is theoretically proposed; nevertheless, the approximate synthesis process occurs in a pure classical way on the parametrized SRBB-based decomposition of the unitary operator, using optimization methods like Nelder-Mead and passing the trained parameters to the circuit only at the end.
-In this way, multiple layers for dense matrices are required, and no implementable scalability scheme incorporating CNOT simplifications in the quantum circuit design has been provided.
-Conversely, in this work the algorithm is framed into a quantum context through the scalable design of the corresponding VQC, in such a way that the optimization process is performed by the PennyLane optimizer.
+Furthermore, our Python implementation\footnote{A complete Python library for algebra construction and for SRBB-based gate synthesis, will be made available shortly.} is enriched with useful functions to check the mathematical properties that ensure a correct recursive construction: \begin{enumerate} \item[a)]$d^2$ is the basis cardinality, where $d=2^n$ is the matrix order and $n$ is the number of qubits; \item[b)]for $1\leqslant j\leqslant d^2-1$, $\operatorname{tr}[B_j^{(d)}]=\left\{ \right.$; \item[c)]$\left[B_j^{(d)}\right]^2=\mathbb{I}_d$; \item[d)]$\{B_j^{(d)}:\,1\leqslant j\leqslant d^2-1\}$ forms a basis for $su(d)$ when $d$ is even; \item[e)]$\{B_j^{(d)}:\,j=m^2-1,\,2\leqslant m\leqslant d\}\cup\{B_{d^2}^{(d)}\}$ is the set of diagonal basis elements; \item[f)]$B_{d^2}^{(d)}=\mathbb{I}_d$. \end{enumerate} The SRBB elements are the building blocks of an approximate unitary synthesis algorithm in which their ordering, arising from their algebraic properties, and their grouping play a fundamental role.
+In~\cite{sarkar2024quantum}, an ordering capable of reducing the number of CNOTs is theoretically proposed; nevertheless, the approximate synthesis process occurs in a purely classical manner on the parameterized SRBB-based decomposition of the unitary operator, utilizing optimization methods like Nelder-Mead and passing the trained parameters to the circuit only at the end.
+In this way, multiple layers for dense matrices are required, and no implementable scalability scheme incorporating CNOT simplifications in quantum circuit design has been provided.
+Conversely, in this work, the algorithm is framed within a quantum context through the scalable design of the corresponding VQC, such that the optimization process is performed by the PennyLane optimizer.
 Furthermore, a new scalability scheme that incorporates the simplifications of the CNOT gates is identified, leading to new gate-count formulas.

 Given $U\in SU(2^n)$, the unitary synthesis algorithm can approximate $U$ according to~\cite{sarkar2024quantum}:

 where $l$ is the layer index\footnote{The layer index $l$ represents the number of times formula~(\ref{eqn:U_approx}) is repeated in the construction of the VQC; our implementation requires only one layer ($l=1$).}.
 The three main factors are: